xqrzd/kudu-client-net/README.md

 ## Supported Versions
 This library supports Apache Kudu 1.3 and newer.
 The newest version of this library should always be used, regardless of the Apache Kudu version.
-This client aims for feature partity between the official C++ and Java clients.
+This client aims for feature parity between the official C++ and Java clients.
 There should be no unsupported functionality, once this client is complete.

 ## Quickstart